-As with most full-size pickups, the 2016 Toyota Tundra's interior spans from that of a basic truck with a 3-passenger fabric bench seat to a luxurious family hauler with brown leather interior and wood trim.
-Double-cab and CrewMax cab variants seat up to six with a bench in front, or five with the more comfortable bucket seats.
+As with most full-size pickups, the 2018 Toyota Tundra's interior spans from that of a basic truck with a 3-passenger fabric bench seat to a luxurious family hauler with brown leather interior and wood trim.
+Double Cab and CrewMax Cab variants seat up to six with a bench in front, or five with the more comfortable bucket seats.
 Even base SR trims have a 6.1-inch touch-screen infotainment system in the dash, a far cry from the dial radio in your dad's pickup.
 Knobs and controls are easier to reach than in past Tundras, and sturdy enough to be used with gloves on.

-The Toyota Tundra half-ton pickup for 2016 is available in three cab configurations and three bed lengths.
-Regular-cab and double-cab models can be had with a standard bed (78.7 inches) or long bed (97.6 inches).
-The CrewMax has the biggest cab of the bunch and is only available with a short bed (66.7 inches).
-This year, SR5 and 1794 models gain revised front-end styling.
+The Toyota Tundra half-ton pickup for 2018 is available in two cab configurations and two bed lengths.
+Double Cab models can be had with a standard bed (78.7 inches) or long bed (97.6 inches).
+The CrewMax has the biggest cab of the bunch and is available only with a short bed (66.7 inches).
+The SR5 and 1794 models have unique front-end styling.
 As with other full-size trucks, the Toyota's grille appears to just get bigger and bigger.
 At the other end, the lockable tailgate automatically lowers slowly to prevent the dreaded tailgate slam.

-The 2016 Toyota Tundra has a Manufacturer’s Suggested Retail Price (MSRP) starting at $30,645 for an SR 4x2 Regular Cab.
-This price is in line with the Nissan Titan and several thousand dollars more than the starting prices of the Chevy Silverado, GMC Sierra and Ford F-150, though the prices begin to even out if those trucks are equipped with a V8 like the Tundra.
-A top-line Tundra Platinum or 1794 Edition – whose name derives from the founding date of the Texas ranch where the truck is built – can climb over $50,000 when loaded.
+The 2018 Toyota Tundra has a Manufacturer’s Suggested Retail Price (MSRP) starting around $32,500 for an SR 4x2 Double Cab.
+This price is in line with the Nissan Titan and Ford F-150, but several thousand dollars less than a comparably equipped Chevy Silverado and Ram 1500.
+A top-line Tundra Platinum or 1794 Edition -- the latter whose name derives from the founding date of the Texas ranch where the truck is built -- can climb over $55,000 when loaded.
 Check KBB.com’s Fair Purchase Price to see what folks in your area are paying for the Tundra.
 While the Tundra's rivals surpass it in power, efficiency and towing capacity, the Toyota has the upper hand in resale value, having won numerous awards in the past such as KBB’s Best Resale Value Award among full-size pickup trucks.

-Even if you buy the least expensive version of Toyota’s 2016 Tundra pickup truck, you'll get a nicely equipped vehicle with a V8 engine, rearview camera, power windows and door locks, and 6.1-inch touch-screen audio/entertainment system with AM/FM/CD player, USB and auxiliary inputs and Bluetooth wireless phone connectivity.
-These models also come with a fabric-trimmed 40/20/40-split fold-down front bench seat with 4-way adjustable driver and passenger seats (tough vinyl is available with the Work Truck package).
-All new Toyotas also come with two years/25,000 miles of complimentary factory-scheduled maintenance.
+Even if you buy the least expensive version of Toyota’s 2018 Tundra pickup truck, you'll get a nicely equipped vehicle with a V8 engine, rearview camera, power windows and door locks, and 6.1-inch touch-screen audio/entertainment system with AM/FM/CD player, USB and auxiliary inputs and Bluetooth wireless phone connectivity.
+These models also come with a fabric-trimmed 40/20/40-split fold-down front bench seat with 4-way-adjustable driver and passenger seats (tough vinyl is available with the Work Truck package).
+All Tundra pickups include the TSS-P system as standard equipment.

-Most extras for the 2016 Tundra are bundled into trims.
-SR5 models add a larger, 7-inch touch-screen infotainment system, sliding rear window and the storage compartment under the rear seats, while Limited trims bring premium audio and navigation, leather-trimmed and heated front bucket seats, 20-inch wheels, chrome mirrors and door handles, and power-operated sliding rear window.
+Most extras for the 2018 Tundra are bundled into trims.
+SR5 models add a larger, 7-inch touch-screen infotainment system, sliding rear window and the storage compartment under the rear seats, while Limited trims bring premium audio and navigation, power-operated leather-trimmed and heated front bucket seats, 20-inch wheels, chrome mirrors and door handles, and power-operated sliding rear window.
 The top-line Platinum and 1794 Edition offer heated and cooled front seats, moonroof, JBL premium audio and blind-spot monitoring.
-The TRD Pro Off-Road package, in double-cab or CrewMax form, includes Bilstein shocks, TRD-tuned springs with a 2-inch lift in front, front skidplate and unique badging.
+The TRD Off-Road package, in Double Cab or CrewMax form, includes all-terrain tires, Bilstein shocks, TRD-tuned springs, a front skidplate, and unique badging.